Amal Clooney: Clooney Foundation for Justice

 In 2016, Clooney co-founded the Clooney Foundation for Justice (CFJ) with her husband, George Clooney.
 The Foundation provides free legal aid in defence of free speech and women’s rights in over 40 countries.
 CFJ focuses on two initiatives: TrialWatch, which provides free legal aid to journalists who are unfairly imprisoned to secure their release and uphold freedom of speech; and Waging Justice for Women, provides free legal aid to women and girls to defend their rights, including their right to be free from discrimination, child marriage, and violence.
 Its work has led to dozens of journalists being set free and thousands of women receiving free legal support to defend their rights, including their rights to freedom from abuse, economic discrimination and child marriage.
 In 2022, the Foundation partnered with the Obama Foundation’s Girls Opportunity Alliance and Melinda French Gates to advance gender equality and reduce levels of child marriage worldwide.
 The Foundation also provides a fellowship program to help young women lawyers across Africa launch careers in human rights.

-Professor of Clinical Law Margaret Satterthwaite ’99, UN special rapporteur on the independence of judges and lawyers, said that CFJ is doing “crucial work...to make sure brave justice advocates can continue to advance human rights despite threats, criminalization, and harassment.”
+Professor of Clinical Law Margaret Satterthwaite, who was the UN special rapporteur on the independence of judges and lawyers, said in 2024, that the CFJ is doing “crucial work...to make sure brave justice advocates can continue to advance human rights despite threats, criminalization, and harassment.”

+In 2026, Clooney reported on the foundation's work to use AI to address the gap between the supply of qualified lawyers and the need for justice with the Women Lawyers Association (WLA) in Malawi.
+Clooney said that 10% of girls under fifteen are forced into marriage in Malawi, but there were only 800 lawyers to serve Malawi's population of 22 million.
+Her Clooney Foundation for Justice was working with the WLA and the University of Oxford’s Blavatnik School of Government to create an AI chatbot that can advise on the closest lawyer and draft common legal remedies including protection orders.
+It canalso assist survivors to create compliant protection order requests.

+The foundation's board in 2026 was chaired by George and Amal Clooney and its directors are Phillipa Webb, Zanny Minton Beddoes of the Economist and Microsoft vice chair Brad Smith.